 Upsizing or Downsizing

-lease break in georgia
+lease break in georgia rent

 This means that your tenant will still have to make rent payments for the duration of the lease, or, if they choose to break the lease, they will have to reimburse the landlord all rent due.